Ashwagandha vs Lion's Mane: The Body-Brain Divide

 What This Means in Practice

 Consider both if: You want comprehensive mind-body support.
-This is one of the most natural pairings in the supplement world — ashwagandha protects the body from stress damage while lion's mane protects the brain from cognitive decline.
+This is one of the most natural pairings in the supplement world — ashwagandha has been traditionally used to support the body's stress response while lion's mane has been used in traditional practices to support cognitive wellbeing.
 Body resilience plus brain sharpness.
 Many practitioners consider this a foundational stack for high-performing adults.

 Can You Take Ashwagandha and Lion's Mane Together?